IBM/sms-spam-filter-using-hortonworks/README.md

 * Package the Spam Filter Model as a python egg in Watson Studio Local, then train and deploy the model package levaraging both the remote Spark and compute in the HDP cluster.

-In order for Watson Studio Local to be able to utilize the resources (both Spark and compute) of the HDP cluster, the IBM DSX Hadoop Integration Service (DSXHI) must be installed on the edge node of the HDP cluster and DSXHI must be registered with Watson Studio Local.
+In order for Watson Studio Local to be able to utilize the resources (both Spark and compute) of the HDP cluster, the IBM Hadoop Integration service must be installed on the edge node of the HDP cluster and must be registered with Watson Studio Local.

 First, some background: